decor Selected Topics

 * We will start with a very brief overview on a slide presentation.

-* Then come back and unzip THIS FOLDER.
-Save it in your assignment folder.
+* Before going to the presentation, please unzip THIS FOLDER.
+Save it in your assignment folder because you'll be submitting it.

 Back to Top